How Much Will It Cost?

 How much does a Commercial Renovation or Tenant Improvement cost in Metro Vancouver?

-Commercial renovations or tenant improvements are an entirely different, very specialized, and highly regulated type of property renovations.
-Commercial renovations or tenant improvements are done to a broad range of commercial property uses such as office workspaces, medical and dental clinics, retail stores, commercial washrooms, hotel and office tower common spaces, cafés, bars & restaurants, beauty salons & spas, fitness & physiotherapy centres.
+Commercial renovations or tenant improvements are an entirely different, very specialized, and highly regulated type of property renovation.
+Commercial renovations or tenant improvements are done to a broad range of commercial property uses such as office workspaces, medical and dental clinics, retail stores, commercial washrooms, hotel and office tower common spaces, cafés, bars & restaurants, beauty salons & spas, fitness & physiotherapy centers.

-Like home renovations, there are a wide range of renovations and improvements that can be done to commercial spaces.
-For budgeting purposes however, we will only consider complete build-outs from a shell condition.
+Like home renovations, there is a wide range of renovations and improvements that can be done to commercial spaces.
+For budgeting purposes, however, we will only consider complete build-outs from a shell condition.

 These costs per square foot for tenant improvements in metro Vancouver are based on a complete build-out from shell condition with some basic services already installed by the landlord.
-Design services, engineering, building permit, and trades permits costs are included.
+Design services, engineering, building permit, and trade permit costs are included.

 Keep in mind however that not all square feet are created equal, and the above numbers are just a guide.